magento/magento2-functional-testing-framework/docs/credentials.md

 ### Optionally set CREDENTIAL_AWS_ACCOUNT_ID environment variable

-Full AWS KMS ([Key Management Service][]) key ARN ([Amazon Resource Name][]) is required when accessing secrets stored in other AWS account.
+In case AWS credentials cannot resolve to a valid AWS account, full AWS KMS ([Key Management Service][]) key ARN ([Amazon Resource Name][]) is required.
-If this is the case, you will also need to set `CREDENTIAL_AWS_ACCOUNT_ID` environment variable so that MFTF can construct the full ARN.
-This is also commonly used in CI system.
+You will also need to set `CREDENTIAL_AWS_ACCOUNT_ID` environment variable so that MFTF can construct the full ARN.
+This is mostly used for CI/CD.

 ```bash
 export CREDENTIAL_AWS_ACCOUNT_ID=<Your_12_Digits_AWS_Account_ID>